atweiden/archvault/doc/TROUBLESHOOTING.md

 echo "disable" > /sys/firmware/acpi/interrupts/gpe6F
 ```

+If your wifi is still not working yet, try updating your BIOS.

-After this, if your wifi still fails to connect, it could indicate a
+After trying everything else, if your wifi still fails to connect,
-problem with your dhcpcd config.
-Alternatively, there could be an issue
+it could indicate a problem with your dhcpcd config.
+Alternatively,
-with your router.
+there could be an issue with your wireless router.

 ## Assorted Errors